 Millares.
 Building bridges, not walls

-The Galeria Mayoral is proud to present Millares.
+Galeria Mayoral is proud to present Millares.
 Building Bridges, Not Walls, curated by the experts Alfonso de la Torre and Elena Sorokina.
-Concentrating on Manolo Millares’s notorious maturity period (1957-1972), this is the first major exhibition devoted to this artist in a private gallery and provides a unique opportunity to contemplate an ensemble of seventeen of Millares’s arpilleras (burlap paintings).
+Concentrating on Manolo Millares’s notorious late period (1957-1972), this is the first major exhibition devoted to this artist in a private gallery and provides a unique opportunity to contemplate an ensemble of seventeen of Millares’s arpilleras (burlap paintings).